RobNor12/RobNor12/README.md

 - Analyzed rolling correlations using a 12-month window

 - Conducted exploratory lag analysis to assess whether equity market changes precede housing price changes

+- Developed a Flask-based web interface to present and visualize analytical findings using HTML and CSS.

 <br>